-Sure, when returning to ‘real-life’ the volume of clothes available to you is head-spinning, but it wears off.
-That new pair of jeans becomes a plane ticket, that pair of killer stilettos, impractical for travel.
+Sure, when returning to ‘real life’ the volume of clothes available to you is head-spinning, but it wears off.
+That new pair of jeans becomes a plane ticket, and those heels are impractical for travel.
 These material possessions no longer hold the same value as they once did.

-When your partner suggests you hit the shops together, or gets over excited about a new shirt/dress/pair of shoes, a little part of you dies inside.
+When your partner suggests you hit the shops together or gets over-excited about a new shirt/dress/pair of shoes, a little part of you dies inside.
 For you now know that these things mean nothing at all and that money could be used on experiences.
-You battle hard to enjoy the happiness the purchase has given them, but that’s when you realise your’re not on the same wavelength.
+You battle hard to enjoy the happiness the purchase has given them, but that’s when you realise you’re not on the same wavelength.
 You prefer them in flip-flops anyway.

 Fiercely opinionated solo travellers

-You’ll get into conversations about your future and instead of mortgages and careers your dreams will be a list of countries.
-A whole world of opportunities out there and a backpack that looks so rejected lying dormant on your bedroom floor.
+You’ll get into conversations about your future and instead of mortgages and careers, and your dreams will be a list of countries.
+A whole world of opportunities are out there and your backpack looks so rejected lying on your bedroom floor.

-For you’ve been bitten by the bug of the solo travel/wanderlust variety.
-Try as you might to conform you will never see settling in a conventional life as a viable option now.
+If you’ve been bitten by the solo travel bug, you can try to conform, but you will never see settling into a conventional life as a viable option.
 Your only solution is to find someone wild and free to run with you.